tooslzy/altman/README.md

 ### Viewing Friends

 Select any saved account and navigate to the friends tab.
-The results will be a automatically populated.
+The results will be automatically populated.

 ---